Sharminscloud/HUM101/README.md

-This course is all about reading and understanding the relations, I could not add some large books for isze issue.
+This course is all about reading and understanding the relations, I could not add some large books for size issue.